reavz7/SwiftDrop/README.md

 To see full website, just download whole file and then open index.html file.

-You can also try to open the page through this link: https://reavz7.github.io/SwiftDrop/
+You can also try to open the page through this link: https://swiftdrop.netlify.app

->But while you are reading this, the link can be expired.

-> **Note**
-> I’m still actively working on the app to be responsive.

 ## Credits